Here is another in the OUR SOUTH WALES series which gets us to the city of SWANSEA.

 WALES AIR SHOW

-One of our biggest free shows will be back next year, after an enforced break this summer.
-If the weekend weather is anything like last year it will be a show like no other.
+One of our biggest free shows will be back this year, after an enforced break.
+If the weekend weather is anything like the last show it will be like no other.
 No matter what however, thousands will turn out for one of our biggest Airshows on Swansea Bay.

-Last year they smashed the attendance record, the weather was perfect and the organisers felt it was the best ever!
-With that in mind, and no event this year, we’re sure they’ll be looking to make 2021 even bigger, with even more exciting air display teams and entertainment.
+Last time they smashed the attendance record, the weather was perfect and the organisers felt it was the best ever!
+With that in mind, and no event this year, we’re sure they’ll be looking to make 2022 even bigger, with even more exciting air display teams and entertainment.
 To read our feature on the event, ho here.
 AIR SHOW

 Did you know that during the 19th-century industrial heyday, Swansea was the key centre of the copper-smelting industry, earning the nickname Copperopolis.
 Which is also the name of a series of comics put together by the Swansea Comic Collective…….